Illinois residents can visit these museums for free in April

 Looking for something to do this April in Chicago?

-Museums across Chicago are offering free admission days to Illinois residents as long as they show proof of residency.
+Museums across Chicago are offering free admission days to Illinoisians as long as they show proof of residency.

-Here’s a look at the different free admission days throughout the month.
+Here’s a look at which days you can go for free this month.

 Field Museum